theompm/Coursera_Capstone/capstone_report.md

 |:--------|--:|--:|--:|--:|--:|
 | color   |red|puprle|blue|torquoise|orange|

-You can see the clusters in the following tables.
+You can see the postal codes to the corresponding clusters in the following tables.

 ### Postal Codes for Cluster 0 - RED